-Croatia— Strengthened the Croatian Women Lawyers' Association; Developed law-related projects with the Croatian Bar Association (CBA); Provided legal and technical advice to the Association of Croatian Judges (ACJ); Organized workshops on the press and courts with the Croatian Journalists' Association, the ACJ, the CBA and the Supreme Court.
-Obtained international funding for the ACJ and CBA and for legal publications.
+Croatia— Strengthened the Croatian Women Lawyers' Association; Developed law-related projects with the Croatian Bar Association (CBA); Provided legal and technical advice to the Association of Croatian Judges (ACJ); Organized workshops on the press and courts with the Croatian Journalists' Association, the ACJ, the CBA and the Supreme Court; Obtained international funding for the ACJ and CBA and for legal publications.

 France— Organized and participated in a study trip for judges within Eastern Europe and the former Soviet Union at the EcolÃ© Nationale de la Magistrature.

-Israel— Worked periodically in Israel and the Sinai where the MFO troops from ten countries are based and provided legal advice to the headquarters of MFO.
+Israel— Worked periodically in Israel and the Sinai supporting the Multinational Force and Observers troops and personnel.

 Kyrgyzstan— Provided legal and technical advice to the Kyrgyz Judicial Training Center in cooperation with the Kyrgyz Court Department, the Kyrgyz Constitutional Court and the Association of Kyrgyz Judges; Organized and co-chaired a Central Asia International Judicial Conference with the Kyrgyz Constitutional Court and UNHCR.

 Latvia— Developed the Latvian Judicial Training Center into a self-sustaining NGO in cooperation with the Latvian Judges' Association, Ministry of Justice and the Supreme Court; Advised the Latvian Judges' Association and the Regional Association of Judges of the Baltic States; Organized international judicial conferences in Latvia; Gave several speeches and press interviews on judicial independence and legal reforms; Obtained international funding for judicial and legal publications.